-beyondDANCE, part of The Performing Arts School at bergenPAC, is an electrifying dance program under the direction of roberta mathes.
-With our NYC professional faculty, and our new facilities, beyondDANCE has had resounding success in reaching children and members of the community, offering them the opportunity to receive excellent dance training in a positive setting whether they become performing artists or simply dance for fun!
+Our Dance Program at bergenPAC Performing Arts School is an electrifying dance program under the direction of roberta mathes.
+With our professional faculty from NYC and our facilities, our dance program has had resounding success in reaching children and members of the community, offering them the opportunity to receive excellent dance training in a positive setting whether they become performing artists or simply dance for fun!

-For more serious minded students we have a Pre-Professional program which offers college guidance for dancers and have more performance opportunities.
-We are the ONLY dance institution and performing arts school in Bergen County to have such an elite program.
+For more serious-minded students we have a Pre-Professional program which offers college guidance for dancers and includes more performance opportunities.

 Earn College Credit!

-Learn more about the Dual Enrollment Program at Bergen Community College.
-High school juniors and seniors can receive college credit for just $69 per credit!
-There are currently three classes at The Performing Arts School at bergenPAC where students can receive college credit from Bergen Community College: Chamber Chorus, Advanced Jazz Dance, and Teen Acting Technique.
-These college credits are transferrable to many colleges in the state of New Jersey!
+Learn more about the Program at Bergen Community College.
+High school juniors and seniors can receive college credit for less than $100 per credit!
+There are currently six classes where students can receive college credit from Bergen Community College: The Performing Arts School Show Chorus, Advanced Jazz Dance, Teen Acting Technique, Summer Musical, Private Voice Lessons, and Private Piano Lessons.
+These college credits are transferable to many colleges in the state of New Jersey!

 These classes are progressive in structure introducing the discipline of classical dance.
 Students learn the basic positions, the use of turnout, and the importance of proper posture.
 Children develop coordination and footwork skills through barre work and center exercises.
 They continue to learn ballet terminology and slowly begin to put steps together.

 Teachers build from the child ballet syllabus and strengthen the exercises at the barre to increase students’ physical strength and ability.
 At this level instructors attempt to improve flexibility in crucial muscle groups, to strengthen dancers’ lines, to work on expression and basic performing skills.